Hemorrhoids

 Who are we?
 We’re Doctor Butler’s, experts in down-there care of hemorrhoids and related conditions.
 We make proctologist-developed hemorrhoid ointments and complementary products to help you quickly leave the pain behind.
 Dr. Robert Cutler medically reviews all of the information here.

-Originally published on September 22, 2021, this article has been updated to include information on thrombosed hemorrhoids.
+Originally published on September 22, 2021, this article has been updated to include information on thrombosed hemorrhoids and to add emphasis on avoiding placing an ice pack directly on hemorrhoidal flare ups.

 What Causes Hemorrhoids?